KEC International: 2005-present

 On 18 March 2005, KEC International Limited was incorporated in the Ministry of Corporate Affairs, India.

 In March 2010, RPG Cables was merged with KEC International.

 In September 2010, KEC International acquired Houston, Texas based SAE Towers, a group of operating companies incorporated in the United States, Mexico and Brazil consolidated through SAE Towers Holdings, LLC.
 This acquisition created the largest steel lattice tower manufacturer in the world with approximately 300,000 tons of annual production capacity.

 In 2017, the Company's Water Business was merged with the Civil Business.
 The Civil Business now undertakes turnkey construction for Residential, Industrial and Commercial projects, including workshops.

 In 2019, KEC International Ltd received orders worth ₹1,520 crore across three business verticals.

 On 26 July 2024, the company reported a 108% jump in net profit to ₹87.6 crore for the April-June quarter (Q1FY25) compared to ₹42 crore a year ago.

 The company secured new orders worth ₹1,422 crore for transmission and distribution projects in India and the United States.

 A high-voltage transmission line order for 765 kV and 400 KV lines in India from Power Grid is among the new projects.
 KEC will supply substation structures for projects in the US.

+In January 2026, the company secured orders worth ₹1,050 crore, including a 100+ MW wind power project in southern India.